 But you’re a video company.
 Are you saying I shouldn’t use video in my retention marketing?

 Absolutely not!
 Video can be hugely successful for your engagement, retention, and optimization efforts.
 Think back to the example at the start of this post: Your customer success manager wants to give you a virtual high-five you for meeting a certain goal.
 Would you rather receive a boring plain-text email, or a video of her smiling and addressing you personally?
 There’s no contest.

 Our Sales team has seen success using video in their outreach to prospective customers who may be ready to upgrade their accounts.
 They’re not trained to be video experts — all they’re doing is recording simple, professional videos with Soapbox, adding them into their emails, and presto!
 The result creates a personal connection that helps them, and the Wistia brand, stand out.

 Still not sure where to use video in your customer lifecycle?
 Test, test, test!
 As marketers living in the digital age, we’re fortunate to have access to automation tools that make testing easier than ever.
-Whether you’re looking to add a video to your email, chat tool, or just want to test out an overlay video on your homepage, the world is at your fingertips.
+Whether you’re looking to add a video to your email or just want to test out an overlay video on your homepage, the world is at your fingertips.
 Get in there, play around, and let us know how it goes!